-The recycling of polyamide products to conserve materials and minimise landfill is an important business and technical issue, prompted by increasing concerns about the environment and the use of resources [53].
+The recycling of polyamide products to conserve materials and minimise landfills is an important business and technical issue, prompted by increasing concerns about the environment and the use of resources [55].

 The mechanical recycling process is the easiest way to recycle polyamides.
-One of the techniques with the potential application is melt extrusion [95].
-The mechanical recycling is appropriate from both an economic and environmental point of view.
-In practice, the contamination with impurities and others polymer as well as the degradation of material are the main difficulties for this method of recycling of polymers.
+One of the techniques with the potential application is melt extrusion [109].
+Mechanical recycling is appropriate from both an economic and environmental point of view.
+In practice, the contamination with impurities and other polymers as well as the degradation of material are the main difficulties for this method of recycling polymers.
 It does depend on having a homogeneous material as even a mixture of polyamide 6 and 66 could give problems.
-Moreover, it is very difficult to identify and discern with precision PA66 [96].
+Moreover, it is very difficult to identify and discern with precision PA6 from PA66 [110].

 It is essential that recyclates have well-defined and repetitive properties, even after multiple processes.
 Lozano-González et al. investigated the effect of multiple processes of PA6 by the injection moulding method at a temperature of 235 °C. The authors observed that the physicomechanical properties of the material remained constant until the eighth cycle.
-Afterwards, during the multiple processes, the percentage of elongation decreased by about 70%, while the molecular weight increased, most likely as a result of the recombination of broken chains [97].
+Afterwards, during the multiple processes, the percentage of elongation decreased by about 70%, while the molecular weight increased, most likely as a result of the recombination of broken chains [111].

 The chemical recycling process is another possibility to reduce the amount of PA waste.
-The purpose of chemical recycling is to recover and reuse monomers [98].
-This method is used for polyamides as well as polyurethanes [98-100] and polyesters [101].
+The purpose of chemical recycling is to recover and reuse monomers [112].
+This method is used for polyamides as well as polyurethanes [112-114] and polyesters [114].
 The reactivity of polyamides depends on the polar amide groups present in the main polyamide chain, which can react with decomposing agents.
-The typical decomposing agents are ammonia (ammonolysis) [102], water or steam (hydrolysis) [103-105] and glycols (glycolysis) [106].
+The typical decomposing agents are ammonia (ammonolysis) [115], water or steam (hydrolysis) [116-118] and glycols (glycolysis) [119].
 The products of the decomposition of polyamide are oligomers or small-molecular-weight chemical compounds with different physicochemical properties and functionality.

-The aim of polyamide depolymerization is to obtain caprolactam and hexamethylenediamine, which can be utilized in the synthesis of new polyamide or other polymers, because their properties resemble those of commercial reagents [103].
+The aim of polyamide depolymerization is to obtain caprolactam and hexamethylenediamine, which can be utilized in the synthesis of new polyamide or other polymers because their properties resemble those of commercial reagents [116].

 Hydrolysis and ammonolysis of polyamide have been widely described in the available literature.
-Wang and Zhang [104] examined hydrolysis of polyamide 6 in subcritical water.
+Wang and Zhang [117] examined hydrolysis of polyamide 6 in subcritical water.
 The authors replaced traditionally utilized homogeneous acids with H- form zeolites.
 Based on the conducted experiments, it was concluded that the temperature and reaction time are the decisive factors of depolymerization via hydrolysis.
 Moreover, the amount of water used does not affect the disintegration of polyamide.
-On the basis of their studies, the scientists demonstrated the mechanism of degradation.
+Based on their studies, the scientists demonstrated the mechanism of degradation.
 Firstly, the hydrogen bonds are broken, which is followed by the formation of oligomers as a result of a nucleophilic substitution reaction between water and the carboxyl groups.
-Patil and Madhamshettiwar [105] optimized the conditions of hydrolytic depolymerization in the acidic medium of PA66.
+Patil and Madhamshettiwar [118] optimized the conditions of hydrolytic depolymerization in the acidic medium of PA66.
 The scientists observed that the most effective reaction is achieved at a temperature of 80 °C, with an excess of acid.
-A novel, promising method described in the literature is the hydrothermal treatment of waste plastics [107-108].
+A novel, promising method described in the literature is the hydrothermal treatment of waste plastics [120-121].

-The aliphatic polyamides are dissolved in super-heated and supercritical water, which results in the hydrolyzed products.
-With regard to the ammonolysis of polyamide, Kalfas [109] demonstrated the mechanism of PA disintegration, which is based on the breakage of amide bond and the dehydration of amide end-groups.
+The aliphatic polyamides are dissolved in super-heated and supercritical water, which results in hydrolyzed products.
+With regard to the ammonolysis of polyamide, Kalfas [122] demonstrated the mechanism of PA disintegration, which is based on the breakage of the amide bond and the dehydration of amide endgroups.